Geocode with StreetMap Premium locators in ArcGIS Pro

 • Multiple countries are contained in one regional locator file, so batch geocoding can be run in one or multiple countries.

-• Ability to add custom output fields from a polygon layer to the locator with the Add Polygon Fields to Locator tool.
-Conversely, delete the custom output fields with the Delete Polygon Fields from Locator tool.
+• Ability to add custom output fields from a polygon layer to the locator with the Add Polygon Fields To Locator geoprocessing tool.
+Conversely, delete the custom output fields with the Delete Polygon Fields From Locator geoprocessing tool.

 • Control over the type of returned results in reverse geocoding (for example, points of interest, postal, and so on) when the locator is published as a service.